Tour of Tenerife & El Teide

 Day 6: Sea to Summit Teide Challenge

-All that remains is to enjoy the fabulous descent to our hotel in Vilaflor, where your cycling adventure started 6 days ago.
+From Boca Tauce all routes head over El Retamar (2100m), which lines you up for the fabulous descent to our hotel in Vilaflor, where your cycling adventure started six days ago.

 Classic route: 55km with 1650m ascent [ride profile]